bruxy70/Garbage-Collection/README.md

 <img src="https://github.com/bruxy70/Garbage-Collection/blob/master/images/picture-entity.png">

-(The `state` is designed to bew used like traffic lights, this is why it has 3 values)
+(The `state` is designed to be used like traffic lights, this is why it has 3 values.
+You obviously cannot use this with `verbose_state`)

 This is the configuration
 ```yaml